|Other College:||Wayne State|

 The son of Tim and Teresa Hoppes, Tyler was born on May 8, 1995.
-He is majoring in sociology, and has been named to the Nebraska Scholar-Athlete Honor Roll four times.
-Hoppes has volunteered his time with Uplifting Athletes and local hospital visits.
-He earned a spot on the Tom Osborne Citizenship Team in 2017.
+He has been named to the Nebraska Scholar-Athlete Honor Roll five times.
+Hoppes has volunteered his time with Uplifting Athletes, the Lincoln Marathon, NFL Fuel Up to Play 60, American Education Week, the People’s City Mission and local hospital visits.
+He earned a spot on the Brook Berringer and Tom Osborne Citizenship Teams in 2017.

 Games Played--10 in 2016